divyaan09/Customized-Meal-Recommendation-System/README.md

 # Customized Meal Recommendation System

 This project is a **Customized Meal Recommendation System** built in Python.
 It uses user preferences and nutritional requirements to generate meal suggestions tailored to the individual's dietary needs and lifestyle.
+It also stores and retrieves user and meal data using a **MySQL database**.

 ## 🌟 Features

 - Personalized meal suggestions based on calorie and nutrient requirements.
 - User input for dietary preferences and restrictions.
 - Nutritional calculations (e.g., calories, proteins, fats, carbohydrates).
+- Stores user and meal data in MySQL database.
 - Simple command-line interface for interaction.
 - Modular and easily extendable codebase.

 ## 🛠️ Technologies Used

 - Python 3
+- MySQL (via `mysql-connector-python`)
 - pandas
 - numpy

-> No external API or GUI is used – this is a CLI-based prototype focusing on logic and functionality.
+> No external API or GUI is used – this is a CLI-based prototype focusing on logic, functionality, and database integration.

 ## 🧱 Project Structure